JamesCC/VMXProxyPy/readme.md

     cd vmxproxypy
     python2 VMXProxy --help

-You must run the script from this directory, as VMXProxy expects to find simrc.txt in the current directory.
+You must run the script from this directory (where this readme file is), as VMXProxy expects to find simrc.txt in the current directory.

-### Installing as a linux service
+### Installing as a linux service (to start at bootup)

 An initrc file is used, in conjunction with `screen` to create a service which will run (in the background) at bootup.

-If you wish to install the script as a service, you may need to edit the gen_initrc.pl file to pass the correct parameters to the VMXProxy python script.  initrc.pl creates the initrc file used to kick off the VMXProxy script at bootup.
-If you are happy with network port 10000 and you only have one USB serial port adapter then you should be go to go without altering it, otherwise look for lines starting "##0#" (line starting "##1#" are if you wish to install the simulator to run at startup).

-    nano gen_initrc.pl

-To install the service (proxy)...
+Whilst it could be made to work without screen, screen is useful for debugging any problems you may get starting or running the service.

     sudo apt-get install screen

+To install the service use make install with OPTIONS set to the required arguments for when starting VMXProxy.
+For example, choose one of the following...

+    sudo make install OPTIONS="--serial /dev/ttyUSB0 --net 10000"
+    sudo make install OPTIONS="--serial /dev/ttyUSB0 --net 10000 --passcodefile=passcodes.txt"
-    sudo make install_proxy                     # install service
+    sudo make install OPTIONS="--net 10000 --passcodefile=passcodes.txt"

+The first starts VMXProxy without passcode access control, the second with passcode control, the third simulating the mixer (with passcode access control).

+To remind yourself of the options type...

+    python2 VMXProxy --help

+Once you have run the above install command, to save you rebooting, start the service manually to see if all is well...

     sudo /etc/init.d/VMXProxyStartup start      # start service

-(replace install_proxy with install_sim if you want the simulator to start at boot instead) You can query the state of the service...
+You can query the state of the service...

     sudo make install_status

-And attach to the listed screen sessions for purposes of debugging...
+And attach to the listed screen sessions for purposes of checking VMXProxy started correctly...

     sudo screen -r <NUMBER_PREFIX_FROM_STATUS_LIST>

 Once attached...
-Ctrl A, Ctrl D detaches and Ctrl A, Ctrl K kills.
+Ctrl A, Ctrl D detaches leaving it running, or Ctrl A, Ctrl K kills it.

-And you can remove (uninstall) it by...
+Lastly, you can remove (uninstall) the service just by...

     sudo make uninstall